Quitiweb/venue_cms/README.md

 - [ ] Notifications: saving, updating and deleting
 - [ ] Notifications: Are you sure do you want to Delete?
 - [ ] Error messages: required fields
+- [ ] Error message in Venues related to Phone number!
 - [ ] error / info / warning messages

 ### ADMIN